vanessametonini/revizr/README.md

 revizr
 ======

-API using html to revise texts
+An application that uses HTML to revise texts